Woodstock: Other films

 Woodstock Diary was produced by D. A. Pennebaker in 1994 as a three-part TV documentary miniseries.
 It was intended to commemorate Woodstock's 25th anniversary and included rare performances and interviews with many of the concert's producers, including Joel Rosenman, John Roberts and Michael Lang.

 Jimi Hendrix: Live at Woodstock was produced in 2005 as two-disc set that included all available footage of Hendrix's Woodstock performance in two different edits.
 The release also included a mini-documentary with members of Hendrix's band, and footage of a September 1969 news conference where he discussed his Woodstock set.

 Taking Woodstock was produced in 2009 by Taiwanese American filmmaker Ang Lee.
 Lee practically rented out the entire town of New Lebanon, New York, to shoot the film.
 He was initially concerned with not angering the locals, but they ended up being very welcoming and willing to help.
 The movie is based on Elliot Tiber, played by Demetri Martin, and his role in bringing Woodstock to Bethel, New York.
 The film also starred Jonathan Groff as Michael Lang, Daniel Eric Gold as Joel Rosenman, and Henry Goodman and Imelda Staunton as Jake and Sonia Teichberg.

 Woodstock: Three Days That Defined a Generation is a documentary by Barak Goodman, produced in 2019 by PBS.
 It focused on Woodstock's social and political context and contained previously unseen footage supplemented by voice-over anecdotes from people at the festival.
 It focused more on the scenes in the crowd (and around the country) than on the stage.

+Woodstock: 3 Days That Changed Everything is another documentary film, also release in 2019, by Rich Poggioli.

 Creating Woodstock was directed by Mick Richards and produced in 2019.
 It looked at how the festival came together, with interviews with producers clarifying some of Woodstock's myths and what it took to get many performers to attend.
 (Janis Joplin, for example, apparently required a personal supply of strawberries.)